majorleaguetagpro/mltp-archive/README.md

 Statistic | Issue
 :--: | :--:
 Minutes | Minutes is rounded to the nearest integer.
 This will result in small differences for minute based stats from their true value.
+Hold | If a player has a kept flag, then the hold from that grab will not be counted.
+In the long run, this should not have a significant impact on data trends.
 Hold Against | Hold Against is calculated by half.
 This means players who do not play the full match length will have inaccurate HA because the full HA value is assigned.
 Plus/Minus | Like HA, Plus/Minus is calculated by half.
 This means players who do not play the full match length will have inaccurate PM because the full PM value is assigned.
 Saves | Saves do not register 100% of the time when using the TPL extractor.